ggggggg876/NWG-Exposed/README.md

 This is a picture of at least some of the NWG inner circle.
 They are known to attend WN events to promote their way of thinking.

 ![](Clique.png)

+The first thing normal people will notice about Jason Köhne and his followers is the strange lexicon.
+The term "Antiwhite" itself is common enough and not specific to NWG, but the words "AntiWhiteism", "Westernkind", "Westfolk", “Westmen”, "White Well-Being", "Go-Free", and “Meme-Pathogen” are.
+These words identify when you're dealing with an NWG entity.
+The proliferation of strange MK-Ultra words is a tactic used by nefarious government organizations - think grassy "knoll".
+Nobody talks like this.
+It's weird and it makes you look weird to other people.

 ### The Sites